Menu

 Owned By: Town of Hanover

-130 acres of Hanover Conservation and water protection land, with 3.6 miles of trails and the occasional footbridge.
-Wooded trails lead around an extensive network of former cranberry bogs.
-Iron Mine Brook runs through this property.
-The eastern side includes some town Water Protection facilities as well as at least one vernal pool.
+Hanover’s Folly Hill and Bog Iron Trails extend over 130 acres of conservation and water protection land.
+The 3.6 miles of trails lead through the woods and around an extensive network of former cranberry bogs and water protection facilities, with the occasional footbridge.
+Iron Mine Brook runs through the property, and there is at least one vernal pool.

-Pedestrian entrances on Willow Road, Beechtree Road, and the Legion Senior Housing Complex.
-Additional trailheads with parking at the Water Department land on Broadway, and behind both the Lutheran Church of the Cross and the Hanover Police station on Rockland Street.
+There are pedestrian entrances on Willow Road, Beechtree Road, and at the Legion Senior Housing Complex.
+There are additional trailheads, with parking, at the Water Department land on Broadway, and on Rockland Street, behind both the Lutheran Church of the Cross and the Hanover Police station.

 Features